mlkiung/walmart-product-manager/README.md

 # Walmart Product Manager

 ## Description
-Walmart Product Manager is an interface for working with locally-managed data pulled from Walmart OpenAPI.
+Walmart Product Manager is an interface for working with locally-managed data pulled from Walmart Open API.

 ## Features
 * Built with ReactJS with Redux and Webpack and run locally using webpack-dev-server